Transforming How Oregon Powers Our Lives

 Kate Griffith, Director at Gridworks, facilitates an icebreaker.
 Gridworks mission is to convene, educate and empower stakeholders to decarbonize electricity grids.

-On August 24th, OEC, Renewable Northwest, and more than a dozen other clean energy, labor, environmental justice, community-based, and ratepayer advocate partners came together for an Oregon Clean Grid Collaborative kickoff meeting.
-In the coming months, we will dedicate time to expanding our collective understanding of regional grid governance and development forums, including key issues, players, timelines, and decision-making venues at play.
-We will dig into the Northwest electricity system, implications of regional market evolution, transmission issues, and the interplay with our ongoing state-level work to achieve our state energy mandates, improve energy affordability and reliability, and support job creation here in Oregon.
-And we’ll learn about the key players, political venues, and decision points that we’ll need to secure outcomes that benefit Oregon for today and the future.
+On August 24th, 2023 – OEC, Renewable Northwest, and more than a dozen other clean energy, labor, environmental justice, community-based, and ratepayer advocate partners came together for an Oregon Clean Grid Collaborative kickoff meeting.
+The group created a collective understanding of regional grid governance and development forums, including key issues, players, timelines, and decision-making venues at play.
+Members of the collaborative are focused on the Northwest electricity system, implications of regional market evolution, transmission issues, and the interplay with our ongoing state-level work to achieve our state energy mandates, improve energy affordability and reliability, and support job creation here in Oregon.

 By building our baseline understanding of these issues, Oregon advocates will be better positioned to answer questions like: